Reviews make me write faster! - I use the quatermaester interactive game of thrones map when writing.

 Granted something would probably trigger if someone actually swung a sword at my face, but that wasn't something I was eager to test.
 Especially given how little Renly had actually kept up with his training since he came of age and could no longer even be theoretically forced to practice.
 Even if something was there it would likely be minimal.

 I walked out onto the balcony, pouring a cup of wine from the jug that had appeared in my chambers while I slept.

-I had one game changing thing I could bring to the table; namely canals or more specifically, the locks that allowed them to ascend and descend hills.
-The massive boost to bulk transportation that they provided compared to roads would be a huge improvement, but a canal network would take decades to come to fruition, and as Renly was already an adult, I didn't have that kind of time.
-Maybe if I had a year or two of peace I could come up with some minor improvements to people's lives, or make some things they already had a bit easier or cheaper to produce, but anything else?
+I had one game changing thing I could bring to the table; namely canals.
+Or more specifically the locks that allowed them to ascend and descend hills, since canals were already commonplace in Dorne and Essos.
+The massive boost to bulk transportation that they provided compared to roads, especially the dirt roads of Westeros, would be a huge improvement.
+But a canal network would take decades to come to fruition and as Renly was already an adult, I didn't have that kind of time.
+Maybe if I managed to take some time to really think on it I would be able to come up with some small and simple things that would improve people's lives somewhat, but anything major?
 Not a chance in hell; at least as far as I could see at the moment.
 Certainly not if I had as little time as I suspected I did, given the distinct lack of activity in the Red Keep.

-The knock on the door heralded the arrival of my page and I turned, putting a winning smile on my face that was hopefully similar to the one Renly was known for.
+The knock on the door heralded the arrival of my page and startled me out of my ruminations.
+I turned, putting a winning smile on my face that was hopefully similar to the one Renly was known for.
 It was showtime.